symphonists/localisationmanager/README.markdown

 This extension makes use of the Translation Manager class written by Marcin Konicki, http://ahwayakchih.neoni.net, available at <http://github.com/ahwayakchih/translationmanager>.

 ## Change log

+### Version 1.1, 8th January 2010:

+- Updated to confirm with Symphony 2.0.7 changes

 ### Version 1.0.3, 10th November 2009: